Red Sox vs. Yankees Player Props Betting Odds

 |2

-Check out the latest odds and place your bets on any of Garrett Whitlock's player props with DraftKings Sportsbook.
+Check out the latest odds and place your bets on any of Tanner Houck's player props with BetMGM.

 Gleyber Torres Props